-130. VLPP provides second trimester abortion services at its Surgical Center in VirginiaBeach, as well as at a hospital-owned Surgical Center in Richmond.

-131. VLPP initially obtained its Virginia Beach Surgical Center license to provide services other than abortion.
+- 130. The method of aspiration abortion used for a patient on the final day of the first trimester, defined under the Licensing Regulations as 13 weeks, 6 days LMP, is in nearly all cases the same method as that used one day later in pregnancy, at 14 weeks LMP.
+Yet the Hospital Requirement arbitrarily requires the latter procedure to be performed in an inpatient hospital or Outpatient Surgical Hospital, with no corresponding medical benefits. - 131.
+While the statute does not specify what type of hospital licensure is mandated, the only two facilities that currently provide abortion care after 13 weeks, 6 days LMP are Surgical Centers.
+Abortion facilities are not permitted to provide second trimester procedures. - 132.
+VLPP provides second trimester abortion services at its Surgical Center in Virginia Beach, as well as at a hospital-owned Surgical Center in Richmond. - 133.
+VLPP initially obtained its Virginia Beach Surgical Center license to provide services other than abortion.
 To be licensed as a Surgical Center, the facility was required to comply with the regulations at 12 Va.
 Admin.
 Code §§ 5-410-10-160, -1150-1380.
-These regulations include, inter alia, requirements for Surgical Centers to comply with specific sections of the FGI Guidelines-the very same physical plant requirements that VBH struck from the first trimester Licensing Regulations because they lacked medical benefits and were presumed unconstitutional-which in turn require Surgical Centers to have sterile operating rooms of at least 150 square feet or more, depending on sedation level provided; patient corridors at least five or six feet wide, depending on location; and similarly specific requirements regarding HVAC systems, finishes for ceilings, walls, and floors, and recovery room dimensions and layout, among others.

-132. There is no medically sound justification for requiring all abortions provided after 13 weeks, 6 days LMP to be performed in facilities that are designed, constructed, and operated in the same manner as inpatient hospitals or Outpatient Surgical Hospitals.
+These regulations include, inter alia, requirements for Surgical Centers to comply with specific sections of the FGI Guidelines-the very same physical plant requirements that VBH struck from the first trimester Licensing Regulations because they lacked medical benefits and were presumed unconstitutional-which in turn require Surgical Centers to have sterile operating rooms of at least 150 square feet or more, depending on sedation level provided; patient corridors at least five or six feet wide, depending on location; and similarly specific requirements regarding HVAC systems, finishes for ceilings, walls, and floors, and recovery room dimensions and layout, among others. - 134.
+There is no medically sound justification for requiring all abortions provided after 13 weeks, 6 days LMP to be performed in facilities that are designed, constructed, and operated in the same manner as inpatient hospitals or Outpatient Surgical Hospitals.